percona/pmm-doc/docs/setting-up/client/postgresql.md

 ![!](../../_images/PMM_Add_Instance_PostgreSQL.jpg)

-If your PostgreSQL instance is configured to use TLS, click on the *Use TLS for database connection* check box and fill in your TLS certificates and key.
+If your PostgreSQL instance is configured to use TLS, click on the *Use TLS for database connections* check box and fill in your TLS certificates and key.

 ![!](../../_images/PMM_Add_Instance_PostgreSQL_TLS.png)